praekelt/feersum-nlu-api-wrappers/README.rst

 ********

-FeersumNLU provides Natural Language solutions for chat-based interactions, where messages from the end-user are especially short.
+FeersumNLU provides Natural Language solutions for chat-based interactions, where messages from the end-user may be long or very short.
 Our product is also designed to be language-agnostic, which means it can be scaled to work with any language, even in markets where large bodies of labelled data do not exist.
 Our Natural Language Understanding models are developed locally, and can be modified to provide solutions for specialised industries like finance or health.